jundalisay/superb/content/en/research/sarkar/farming/section-1/fiber.md

 ## Pineapple

 Pineapple is another tropical fruit crop known more for its juicy sweet fruit than for its fibre.
 The fibre is processed from the leaves of the pineapple.

 In the Philippines, pineapple cloth is used to make many products including tablecloths and clothing.
 Medicines can also be prepared from its leaves.

-There are two varieties according to leaf type:
+There are 2 varieties according to leaf type:

 1. West Indies, which has thorns and green leaves, and
 2. East Indies, which has no thorns and golden leaves.

-However, there are three varieties of pineapple according to the season:
+However, there are 3 varieties of pineapple according to the season:
 - rainy season
 - winter season
 - all season

 The West Indies variety comes from the West Indies, and the East Indies variety comes from the area of Singapore, Malaysia, and Oceania.
 Both varieties provide fibre for commercial use, but the East Indies variety produces better fibre.

 Where the land is alkaline, nothing will grow except pineapple.

-If all the conditions for growing pineapple have been properly met, but the plants will still not produce fruit, they should be surrounded by sawdust smoke for half an hour at a time for three days.
+If all the conditions for growing pineapple have been properly met, but the plants will still not produce fruit, they should be surrounded by sawdust smoke for half an hour at a time for 3 days.

 ## Okra (Bhińd́i, Dhenŕash)